-It is called Linguix, an AI-based writing assistant and language skill improvement app.
+It is called Linguix, an AI-based writing assistant and text rewriter.
 It gives two values at the same time.
 First, you get corrections for your writing mistakes.
 Second, the tool spots the patterns of your errors and offers tailored language training sessions, which improves your language skill in the long run.

 Linguix is all about scratching your own itch.
 As a non-native English speaker and content marketing agency owner, I had to write a lot myself.
 However, my language skills were far from perfect, though.
 This is why I decided to find software that could help me with my content and writing skills.
 I’ve tried a bunch of tools and all these solutions turned out to be inefficient for me.

 These apps could correct mistakes I made, but they did not prevent me from making the same mistake again and again.
 I just typed and clicked “accept” for all corrections and making no actual progress with my language and writing skills.

 In turn, the language learning apps I used promised results somewhen in the future, and could not help me right away with my business tasks.
 This has also negatively impacted my motivation as a language learner.

 Finally, I decided to fix these issues and create the tool that will give me both values I needed: instant help with my writing and language skill improvement in the long run.

 We have a perfect combination of marketing experience, understanding the roots of the problem we are trying to fix & the audience we work for, and technical skills and background in EdTech.
 Our CTO has built a bunch of brain training software apps with hundreds of thousands of users and key engineers worked on a language learning app with 5M of users before.